isax785/api-file-transfer/doc/00_overview.md

 Specs/Implementation:
 - client
-  - attach the text into the request;
+  - attaches the text into the request as `json`;
-  - r
+  - retrieves the returned message from the response and displays it into the *client log* text edit;
+  - reads the file from the response and saves it.
 - server
   - creates a file into a folder;
-  - the file content is the client text + hour annd date;
+  - the file content is the client text + hour and date;
   - the file is loaded by `ByteIO` to be transferred, then deleted;
   - the file is transferred as bytes with a dictionary containing a message.

+# Upload Dictionary and File

 `@app.route("/upload_dict_file", methods=['POST'])`

 *Like the previous, with the following variant: the client uploads a txt file and a message, the server appends the the message to the txt file.
 Then it's like the `download_dict_file*

 Description:

 Specs/Implementation: